decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-27-defining-consensus.markdown

 **Termination:** all honest parties must eventually *decide* on a value in $V$ and terminate.

-Observe that the two problems are [deeply connected](https://decentralizedthoughts.github.io/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast/).
-A nice exercise is to try to solve Broadcast given Agreement.
-Another good exercise is to try to solve Agreement given Broadcast.
+Broadcast and Agreement are deeply connected.
+A nice exercise is to solve Broadcast given Agreement.
+Another good exercise is to solve Agreement given Broadcast.
+You can find this solution in [this post](https://decentralizedthoughts.github.io/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast/).

+Please leave comments on [Twitter](https://twitter.com/ittaia/status/1421066572207169544?s=20).